Umayyad Caliphate: Legacy

-The book Al Muwatta, by Imam Malik, was written in the early Abbasid period in Medina.
+The book Al-Muwatta, by Imam Malik ibn Anas, was written in the early Abbasid period in Medina.
 It does not contain any anti-Umayyad content because it was more concerned with what the Quran and what Muhammad said and was not a history book on the Umayyads.
 Even the earliest pro-Shia accounts of al-Masudi are more balanced.
 Al-Masudi's Ibn Hisham is the earliest Shia account of Mu'awiya.
 He recounted that Mu'awiya spent a great deal of time in prayer, in spite of the burden of managing a large empire.
-After killing off most of the Umayyads and destroying the graves of the Umayyad rulers apart from Mu'awiya and Umar ibn Abd al-Aziz, the history books were written during the later Abbasid period are more anti-Umayyad.
-The books written later in the Abbasid period in Iran are more anti-Umayyad, despite Iran being Sunni at the time.
-There was much anti-Arab sentiment in Iran after the fall of the Persian Empire.
+After killing off most of the Umayyads and destroying their graves (apart from that of Umar ibn Abd al-Aziz), the history books written during the later Abbasid period are more anti-Umayyad.

-Modern Arab nationalism regards the period of the Umayyads as part of the Arab Golden Age which it sought to emulate.
-This is particularly true of Syrian nationalists and the present-day state of Syria, centered like that of the Umayyads on Damascus.
-The Umayyad banners were white, after the banner of Mu'awiya ibn Abi Sufyan; it is now one of the four Pan-Arab colors which appear in various combinations on the flags of most Arab countries.
+Modern Arab nationalism regards the Umayyad period as part of the Arab Golden Age.
+This is particularly true of Syrian nationalists, with the present-day state of Syria centred like that of the Umayyads in Damascus.
+The Umayyad banners were white, after the banner of Mu'awiya ibn Abi Sufyan; it is now one of the four pan-Arab colors which appear in various combinations on the flags of most Arab countries.